hazelcast/hazelcast-platform-demos/ml/ml-ri/README.md

 This text is just the quick reference to help you build and deploy the application.

-For details of what it does, how and why, refer to <a href="_blank">TODO Link to website goes here TODO</a>.

 ## Building

 To build for running from the command line, use: